dlewis27/SSRgenotyper/README.md

 -4: Insufficient reads were identified to support calling an allele.
 The minimum number of supporting reads need to support a call is determined by “--Support”.

 ### The .ssrstat file
-This file includes basic genotyping statistics.
+This file includes basic run and genotyping statistics, including a listing of the optional parameters selected as well as various run statistics.
+The run statistics include the number of SSR loci identified by SSRgenotyper in modified_reference.fasta file, the number of SSRs loci and samples reported after filtering (--MissingDataFilter; --MissingDataFilter) as well as the total number of genotypes called (including total homozygous and heterozygous calls).

 ### The .pop file
 This is a genepop file.
 Need to add more info here!